erwanM974/hibou_label/README.md

 - the "strict" operator specifies strict sequencing i.e. preceding sub-interactions must be executed entirely before any following interaction can be
 - the "seq" operator specifies weak sequencing i.e. a strict scheduling is only enforced between actions occurring on the same lifeline
 - the "par" operator allow any interleaving of the executions of sub-interactions
+- "coreg(PL)" operators can be configured by a subset PL of lifelines which behaviors are to be parallelized.
+"coreg(PL)" then behaves as "seq" for lifelines not in PL, and as "par" for lifelines which belong to PL

 #### Alternative operator